-a) complete the Allegation of Academic Misconduct form (See Annex 1) with the following information:
+a) complete the Allegation of Academic Misconduct form (see Appendix A) with the following information:

-- the student's name, ID number, level of study and programme details; - module details, including information about the weighting of the component of assessment; - the formal allegation to be put to the student; - a summary of the alleged offence;
+- the student's name, ID number, level of study and programme details. - module details, including information about the weighting of the component of assessment. - the formal allegation to be put to the student. - a summary of the alleged offence;.